-There’s plenty to do in Lincoln whether your here with family, friends or visiting on your own.
-Here are five of our favourite:
+Lincoln is a historic cathedral city and the largest city in Lincolnshire.
+As such, there’s plenty to do in Lincoln whether you here with family, friends or visiting on your own.
+Here are five our favourites:

-Take one of the fascinating Walking Tours of Lincoln.
-Tours available include The Cathedral Quarter, Roman Lincoln, Jewish Heritage, The Arboretum and the much loved Original Lincoln Ghostwalk.
+Other tours available include Roman Lincoln, Jewish Heritage, The Arboretum and the much loved Original Lincoln Ghost Walk.
 You can even combine a guided tour with a refreshment stop with the Tea & A Tour tour – perfect!
 For more information about any of the walking tours of Lincoln, please click here.

 If you fancy a spot of sight-seeing but would rather sit back and relax, then the Tour Lincoln Sightseeing Bus is just the answer.
 This hop-on-hop-off open top bus stops at all the main tourist attractions including Lincoln Cathedral, the Cultural Quarter, the High Street and Brayford Waterfront.
 For more information, please click here.

 Enjoy a leisurely sail on The Brayford Belle, Lincoln’s only pleasure cruiser.

 Between Easter and October, this vessel travels from the Brayford Pool and up the Fossdyke Canal into Lincolnshire’s beautiful countryside.

 An interesting commentary will keep you informed of all the interesting places en route.
 Light refreshments are available onboard.

 For more information on these hour long cruises, please click here.